talkpython/mastering-pycharm-course/your-turn/5-databases/readme.md

 First, you'll add the SQLite data file `db/blue_yellow.sqlite` as a data source in PyCharm.
 Try dragging that file onto the database tab (when expanded).

 If that works, great!
-If not, hit the plus in that tab, choose data source, sqlite (denial).
+If not, hit the plus in that tab, choose data source, sqlite (xenial).
 If you see any message about downloading database drivers do that first.
 Then you should be able to add the data file.

 Explore the data in this tab.
 Expand it, play with it, and so on.
 Feel free to add a new table or new index to an existing one.
 Do not change the schema if you want the program to run. ;)